-Whether you’ve had an illness, injury, moved house, welcomed a new baby, took a new job, or had some other circumstance that caused you to step away from your workout routine for several weeks or more, getting back into shape and resuming your fitness plan can be difficult once you have the green light to work out again.
+Whether you’ve had an illness or injury, moved house, welcomed a new baby, taken a new job, or had some other circumstance that caused you to step away from your exercise routine for several weeks or more, getting back into shape and resuming your workout plan can be overwhelming.

-In this guide, we will discuss how to start working out again after an extended break and will share some workouts for getting back into shape safely when you’ve been inactive for a while.
+In this guide, we will discuss how to start working out again after an extended break and the factors that will affect your comeback.
+We will also share some new workouts for getting back into shape fast, whether your goal is weight loss, mental health, or overall health and wellness.

-It can be frustrating to see your fitness gains start slipping away when you have to stop working out, so let’s find out how to start working out again when you are good and ready to go!
+It can be frustrating to see your fitness gains start slipping away when you have to stop working out, so let’s find out how to start working out again when you are good and ready to take another stab at your fitness journey!

-When you start working out, your body begins to make various physiological adaptations, such as increasing muscle mass, decreasing body fat, strengthening neuromuscular connections, increasing the strength of your heart and lungs, increasing your stroke volume and blood plasma, among others.
+You begin to increase muscle mass, decrease body fat, strengthen neuromuscular connections, strengthen your heart and lungs, and increase your stroke volume and blood plasma, among other health benefits.

-These adaptations improve your cardiovascular fitness, muscular strength, muscular endurance, and body composition.
+These adaptations improve your cardiovascular fitness, muscular strength, muscular endurance, body composition, and overall health and wellness.

-Your body will continue to improve and adapt, so long as you exercise consistently and employ the principle of progressive overload, wherein you gradually increase the intensity, load, duration, or other factors of your workouts to keep your body challenged.
+Your body will continue to improve and adapt as long as you exercise consistently and employ the principle of progressive overload, which involves gradually increasing the intensity, load, reps, duration, or other factors of your workouts to keep your body challenged.

-However, these physiological adaptations are reversible; if you stop working out regularly, you will lose this progress and your body can revert back to a less trained state.
+However, these physiological adaptations are reversible; if you stop working out regularly, you will lose this progress, and your body can revert to a less trained state.

-Detraining, or a loss of fitness, can include a decrease in aerobic endurance or stamina, a decline in VO2 max, a decrease in muscle mass, muscular strength, and muscular endurance, changes in body composition, and “definition,” and a decrease in power and speed.
+Detraining, or a loss of fitness,1Mujika, I., & Padilla, S. (2000).
+Detraining: Loss of Training-Induced Physiological and Performance Adaptations.
+Part I. Sports Medicine, 30(2), 79–87. can include a decline in aerobic endurance or stamina, VO2 max, muscle mass, muscular strength, muscular endurance, changes in body composition and “definition,” and a decrease in power and speed.

 Factors that Affect How to Get Back Into Shape

-Once you’re ready to figure out how to start working out again after a break, there are a few things you should consider to help you decide how to get back into shape and how to start working out again.
+Once you’re ready to start working out again after a break, there are a few things you should consider to help you get back into shape.

 Factors to consider when returning to a workout routine include the following: